Wednesday, September 6

 Ned, trained by Tender Loving Canines, an ADI member organization, knows about 50 commands from “sit” and “down” to “squish” providing deep pressure therapy to calm.

-9:45-10:45 AM New Practice - Including Facility Dogs in the Investigation of Human Trafficking Cases
+10:00-10:30 AM New Services - Facility Dogs Supporting Victims of Human Trafficking

 As investigations of human trafficking increase, investigators and prosecutors in Alabama have learned the importance of including facility dogs from the beginning of the investigation and continuing through judicial disposition.
 Human trafficking and crimes against children cases are some of the most difficult cases to investigate and prosecute for many reasons, with the most common reasons being fear, intimidation, and lack of trust.
 This presentation will examine a very lengthy 2-year Human Trafficking investigation and prosecution that occurred in the Middle District of Alabama involving multiple adults and one child victim, and how facility dogs were utilized in supporting the victims.
 The conviction, in this case, was the largest Human Trafficking conviction returned in the region.